Elucidation/Hanoi-PDDL-generator/README.markdown

 N-disk Hanoi PDDL generator
 ---

-[STRIPS](http://en.wikipedia.org/wiki/STRIPS), an automated planner that solves problems defined by PDDL syntax.
+[STRIPS](http://en.wikipedia.org/wiki/STRIPS) is an automated planner that solves problems defined by a PDDL syntax.

 This python script generates PDDL problems for N-disk 3-peg [Tower of Hanoi](http://en.wikipedia.org/wiki/Tower_of_hanoi) problems